 2. Require implementation details

-- Prioritization of strategies based on mid- to long-term goals and objectives, local values, protection of vulnerable populations and resources, and viability over time
+- Prioritization of strategies based on mid- to long-term goals and objectives, local values, protection of vulnerable populations and resources, effectiveness, and viability over time

 - Consideration of impacts to future populations and resources alongside impacts to current residents